-We had planned on building a surface, like Hubby did for my vintage treadle sewing machine desk, but while we were at Lowe’s shopping for lumber, we stumbled upon this display:
+We had planned on building a wood surface, like Hubby did for my vintage treadle sewing machine desk, but while we were at Lowe’s shopping, we stumbled upon this display:

 Seriously, look at the sweet price:

-1. We lightly sanded the top and edges because the board was pretty sharp as-is.
+- We lightly sanded the top and edges, because the board was pretty sharp as-is.

-After the fact, I learned that this brand of water based stain can be mixed for custom colours.
+*After the fact, I learned that this brand of water based stain can be mixed for custom colors.
 I opted for “whitewash“.

 - Water based = easy clean up

-- Low odour, making it perfect for indoor projects
+- Low odor, making it perfect for indoor projects

 - No overlapping marks